ytgov/lagoon-quitpath-ca/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct for the [`project_name`] project
+# Contributor Covenant Code of Conduct for the lagoon-quitpath-ca project

-Contributors to repositories hosted in [`project_name`] are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Values and Ethics Code for the Public Sector
+Contributors to repositories hosted in lagoon-quitpath-ca are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Values and Ethics Code for the Public Sector

 ## Our Pledge